robskie/ranksel/README.md

 Select0 is faster than Select1 is when the bit density is lower than 3% as shown from BenchmarkSelectDX where X is the bit density.
 Another thing to point out is that Select1 starts to slow down when the bit density gets lower than 3%.
-So you might want to use another data structure if you have a spare bitmap and you want a fast Select1 operation.
+So you might want to use another data structure if you have a sparse bitmap and you want a fast Select1 operation.

 You can run these benchmarks by typing
 ```go test github.com/robskie/ranksel -bench=.*``` from terminal.